aimacode/aima-java/aima-core/README.txt

 2. Learners all implement the Learner interface with 3 methods, train, predict and test.
 If you want to add a new type of Learner (a partitioning Decision Tree learner perhaps?) you need to implement this interface.

-= Change History (Update in reverse chronological order) = 0.11.0-Chp7-Rewrite : 10 Aug 2014 :<br>
+= Change History (Update in reverse chronological order) = 0.11.1-Chp7-Complete : Mar 15 2015 :<br>
+  * Fixed Issue 33, Add implementation of - Fig 7.22 SATPlan
+  * Improved performance of DPLL implementation and added an alternative implementation that uses a couple of trivial optimizations to improve performance by about 40% over the default DPLL implementation that matches the description in the book.
+  * New DPLL interface added to allow people to experiment with different implementations in order to try out performance enhancement ideas from the book and other sources.
+  * Added tests for and corrected defects found in the HybridWumpusAgent and WumpusKnowledgeBase implementations.

+0.11.0-Chp7-Rewrite : 10 Aug 2014 :<br>
   * Rewrite of the algorithms in Chapter 7 to more closely map to pseudo-code in book and to resolve outstanding issues.